 The original version of this report was prepared in 2022 by John Barentine, Ph.D.
 (Dark Sky Consulting, LLC).
 It was externally reviewed by subject matter experts, whom we thank for their comments that helped improve the result.
-As a "living document", it was updated in 2023 and 2024 to account for ALAN research developments published in 2022-23 and will be similarly updated in the future.
+As a "living document", it was updated in 2023-25 and will be similarly updated in the future.